mnzralee/Financial-SaaS-Banking/README.md

 **Disclaimer**: While based on a tutorial, this implementation represents a personal learning journey and may include custom modifications and improvements beyond the original course content.

-## Licensing

-Distributed under the MIT License.
-Refer to `LICENSE` file for complete details.

 **Disclaimer**: This project serves as a technological demonstration of financial technology implementation and should not be considered a production-ready banking solution.